B2B Influencer Marketing Strategy: The Guide for Success in 2023

 4. Sentiment analysis will show how influencers feel about products, brands, technology news, and specific issues that may be culturally important.

-Here’s an example of an influencer trends analysis that tracked ten security influencers and their conversations over 12 months.
+Here’s an example of an influencer trends analysis that tracked ten security influencers’ conversations over 12 months.
 You’ll notice the fluctuation in specific topics and how they increase/decrease in certain time frames.

 Trending Influencer Conversations

-Influencer marketing data like this will require you to access the B2B influencer marketing platform.
-Please don’t invest in the first vendor you hear about or come across in a Google search.
+Influencer marketing data like this will require B2B influencer marketing platform access.
+Please don’t invest in the first vendor you hear about in a Google search.
 You’ll want to ensure that you invest in the right influencer marketing software to meet your business requirements and help scale your program when ready.

 Think of a real-time listening panel as a custom search engine.
 For example, in Google, when you type in a query and hit “Enter,” you will get the most relevant results back based on your search term.
 A listening panel works the same way.
 But in this case, when you type in a query, the results will be precisely what the influencers say about the keywords and phrases you are searching for.